baldurbjarnason/this-is-not-a-book/How_did_we_get_here/What_has_been_done.md

 Saporta’s Composition No.1.
-Saporta’s original text - a boxed ‘novel’ printed on 150 unbound pages which asks the reader to shuffle and read in any order, deriving meaning from accidental juxtaposition and aleatory connection - is repurposed for a tablet platform in exactly the same format as the physical original.
+Saporta’s original text - a boxed ‘novel’ printed on 150 unbound pages which asks the reader to shuffle and read in any order, deriving meaning from accidental juxtaposition and aleatory connection—is repurposed for a tablet platform in exactly the same format as the physical original.
 The reader lets pages skim past, only stopping to read when a finger is pressed upon the screen.
 The page rests as long as a connection is maintained, upon removal, the motion